faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 Any potential solution to the problem must entirely explain **all** the IS and IS NOT parts of the problem specification.
 Often the first solution we think of only explains part of the pattern of defects seen in the problem specification.
 Spending a little more time thinking about potential causes, or doing a little more research can be a good investment of time particularly if it is difficult or time-consuming to try out different candidate solutions.

 Quite often, the reason for unexpected behavior is our lack of knowledge about how things ought to be setup and prepared for the Operating System.
 Doing research in the technology space around the problem area is critical to do alongside the actual problem solving.
+We need a strong understanding of the requirements specification for the subsystem being exercised during our problem.
 This allows us to discover good questions, and allows us to develop a hypothesis.
 There is normally a positive feedback loop here between asking questions, learning about our system, and then discovering new relevant questions.

 ### Questions to ask